YinHK-gameDev/unity-learn/constraints/README.md

 ### Setting Constraint properties
 #### Weight
 Use Weight to vary the influence of a Constraint.
 A weight of 1 causes the Constraint to update a GameObject at the same rate as its source GameObjects.
 A weight of 0 removes the effect of the Constraint completely.
-Each source GameObject also has an individual weight.
+The strength of the Constraint.
+A weight of 1 causes the Constraint to move this GameObject at the same rate as its source GameObjects.
+A weight of 0 removes the effect of the Constraint completely.
+This weight affects all source GameObjects.
+Each GameObject in the Sources list also has a weight.

 #### At Rest
 In Constraint Settings, use the **At Rest** properties to specify the X, Y, and Z values to use when Weight is 0 or when the corresponding property in Freeze Axes is not checked.